redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/json-output.md

 0
 ```

-If the command is executed in an empty directory, it will return an error and terminate with an exit status of value `1`:
+If the command is executed in an empty directory, it will return an error and terminate with a non-zero exit status:

 ```
 $ odo alizer -o json